RutikKulkarni/Crypto-Order-App/README.md

 - **CSS:** CSS is used for styling the app, providing a clean and visually appealing user interface.

-## Installation

-To run the application locally, follow these steps:

-1. Clone the project repository to your local machine using the following command:

 ```bash
 git clone https://github.com/yourusername/Crypto-Order-App.git